Man completing best tax efficient investing review on laptop

 As with all pension schemes, both routes provide tax relief at the prevailing rate of income tax, meaning for every £1,000 contributed a basic rate taxpayer can claim back £200 and an additional-rate taxpayer £450.
 Any gain made from investments through these schemes will be free of capital gains tax, meaning shares held in the pension can achieve growth without any risk of paying CGT when they are sold.

-This group of investment vehicles are all designed primarily to encourage investment into early-stage companies and promote growth across the UK’s next wave of innovative startups and scaleups, making them some of the best tax efficient investments available.
+This group of investment vehicles are designed primarily to encourage investment into early-stage companies and promote growth across the UK’s next wave of innovative startups and scaleups, making them some of the best tax-efficient investments available.
 All three routes utilise a range of notable investor tax reliefs to incentivise investment.

 The reliefs offered by the EIS, SEIS and VCTs are similar, but the primary difference among the routes lies in the structure of VCTs in comparison to the EIS and SEIS.